-Characteristic Definition PrEP Examples Compatibility Consistency with values, experiences & needs High compatibility: PrEP use may align with perceived HIV risk for someone with multiple and/or casual sexual partners Low compatibility: someone who doesn't have sex often may see the HIV risk as too low for daily PrEP use Complexity Difficulty in understanding & using innovation High complexity: remembering to take a PrEP pill every day may be perceived as too difficult Low complexity: it may be easy to add PrEP to daily medication or supplement routines Relative advantage Innovation is perceived as better than alternative(s) High advantage: it may be sexually satisfying to prevent HIV without having to use condoms Low advantage: PrEP has more side effects than condoms Trialability Innovation can be tried on a limited basis PrEP trialability has been limited under standard daily use protocols; recent shifts to event-driven/2-1-1 PrEP ^a may allow for trial use Observability Results of innovativisible to others are It is difficult to observe the outcome of PrEP (i.e., absence of HIV but it may be inferred from HIV testing results - in the same of t
+Characteristic Definition PrEP Examples Compatibility Consistency with values, experiences & needs High compatibility: PrEP use may align with perceived HIV risk for someone with multiple and/or casual sexual partners $\underline{Low\ compatibility:}$ someone who doesn't have sex often may see their HIV risk as too low for daily PrEP use Complexity Difficulty in understanding & using High complexity: remembering to take a PrEP pill every day may be perceived as too difficult innovation Low complexity: it may be easy to add PrEP to daily medication or supplement routines Relative advantage Innovation is perceived as better than High advantage: it may be sexually satisfying to prevent HIV without having to use condoms alternative(s) Low advantage: PrEP has more side effects than condoms Trialability Innovation can be tried on a limited basis PrEP trialability has been limited under standard daily use protocols; recent shifts to event-driven/2-1-1 PrEP a may allow for trial use Observability Results of innovation are visible to others It is difficult to observe the outcome of PrEP (i.e., absence of HIV), but it may be inferred from HIV testing results

-^aEvent-driven/2-1-1 PrEP, which involves taking a short-course PrEP regiment before and after sex (17), was not available in the U.S. in 2016, the point at which our data were collected.
+\Event-driven/2-1-1 PrEP, which involves taking a short-course PrEP regiment before and after sex (17), was not available in the U.S. in 2016, the point at which our data were collected.